11 December 1877, Kimberley’s first municipal election.

 DID YOU KNOW

-For the 2nd Battalion Royal Highlanders (Black Watch), Magersfontein was a battle to remember, and not with fondness.
+For the 2nd Battalion Black Watch, Magersfontein was a battle to remember, and not with fondness.
 At 00h30 on the morning of 11 December 1899, the Highland Brigade under command of Major-General Andy Wauchope, marched off to a pre-determined position, each soldier having been issued a blanket, a rifle, and 150 rounds of ammunition.
 In addition each man had his mess tin and every other man a one-pound tin of beef.

 A paragraph from Tait’s diary is not sufficient for such a battle, so excerpts are extracted from letters to various friends and family members.